uconn/uconn-wordpress-boilerplate/README.md

-# UConn Wordpress Boilerplate for Vagrant
+# Wordpress Boilerplate for Vagrant
 This configures a Vagrant box similar to what you would find in UConn's production hosting environment.
 This can also be used for general Wordpress development.
 Use this box as a starting point for your projects.
 It installs Wordpress as a git submodule into the project, leaving you with an empty themes folder for where you can start your theme or plugin development.

 __Please log any questions or issues at: [https://github.com/uconn/uconn-wordpress-boilerplate/issues](https://github.com/uconn/uconn-wordpress-boilerplate/issues)__